 - Speed Lacing System

-The Oboz Crest Low Waterproof hiking shoe fits the bill for a lightweight hiking boot to the heavy weight hiking shoe.
+The Oboz Crest Low Waterproof hiking shoe fits the bill for a lightweight hiking boot to the heavyweight hiking shoe.
 Aggressive tread gave me confidence in foot placement even on the slickest of surfaces.
-Comfort from a well designed insole and BDRY material make hiking in most any conditions problem free.
+Comfort from a well-designed insole and BDRY material make hiking in most conditions problem-free.

 Although the high country here in Colorado is still pretty socked in, where I really believe this shoe will shine is in backpacking.
 It is lightweight enough to feel good for many miles and heavy duty enough for me to feel confident while under-load of a heavy pack.
 Only if I was going off-trail in really rugged conditions would I feel the need for a mid or high top hiking boot.
 You better believe these hiking shoe will have its place on my first backpacking trip of the season.
 For more information on the Crest Low and other Oboz footwear, visit www.backcountry.com/oboz or www.rei.com/oboz.